-The list below includes just a few examples of how you can help HSPH lead change and change leaders.
+The list below includes just a few examples of how you can help the Harvard Chan School lead change and change leaders.
 Learn more about specific giving opportunities and levels here.
 Or, for more information, please email or call Michael Voligny, Acting Vice Dean for External Relations at (617) 432-8449.

 - Endowed professorships – the highest honor bestowed upon current faculty members as well as a critical means of attracting new talent to the School, endowed professorships create an enduring legacy and ensure that faculty can devote their best energies to research and teaching.

-- Project Antares – A successful long-running joint project of HSPH and Harvard Business School focused on harnessing private enterprise for public health.
+- Project Antares – A successful long-running joint project of the Harvard Chan School and Harvard Business School focused on harnessing private enterprise for public health.
 Antares leverages commercial systems to extend the reach and increase the impact of public health interventions.